The only professional development event dedicated to the executives who serve K-12 Districts

 • Member Rate

-• EdWeek Market Brief Members save $150 off the non-member rate when using their discount code now!
+• EdWeek Market Brief Members save $100 off the non-member rate when using your discount code now!

-• Contact us below if you need your code, or for questions on eligibility.
+• Contact us if you need your code or for questions on eligibility.

 • Save your seat!